 - Students with uncompleted projects are eligible

-- Students in course based programs are not eligibile
+- Students in course based programs, visitng students, exchange students and students on leave are not eligibile

 - Students must present in person and agree to be phtographed and video taped and allow any recordings to be made public

 Reference: CAGS (Canadian Association for Graduate Studies)

 - A single static PowerPoint slide is permitted (no slide transitions, animations or 'movement' of any kind, the slide is to be presented from the beginning of the presentation).
 The slide must have minimum 0.5" margins for key information